Japan Travel Guide

 - The biggest Japanese community outside of Japan is in Brazil with the first immigrants having arrived in 1908.

 The safety of our travellers is of utmost importance and we keep informed of the latest travel updates on Japan.
-We recommend that you check the latest travel advice from the Canadian Government Advisory before you travel.
+We recommend that you check the latest travel advice from Safe Travel New Zealand when planning your trip.

-Japan is a 13 hour direct flight from Canada's east coast and a 10 hour direct flight from the west coast.
-The main international gateway in Japan is Tokyo where our tours start and Air Canada fly direct here from Toronto and Vancouver.
+Japan is an 11 hour direct flight from Auckland with Air New Zealand.
+The main international gateway in Japan is Tokyo where our tours start.
 The majority of our tours end in Kyoto or Osaka, and you will need what's known as an open jaw flight ticket flying into one city and out of another.
-Osaka international airport serves Kyoto and if flying with Air Canada, All Nippon Airways will operate the leg from Osaka to Tokyo to connect with Air Canada back to Toronto.
-You can search on Travelocity for flight deals from Canada to Japan.
+Osaka international airport serves Kyoto and if flying with New Zealand, All Nippon Airways will operate the leg from Osaka to Tokyo to connect on with Air New Zealand back to Auckland.